diffpy/diffpy.utils/doc/source/utilities/tools_utility.rst

   passing parameters.

-- ``check_and_build_global_config()``: This function helps create a global configuration file that can be used by ``get_user_info()``.
+- ``check_and_build_global_config()``: This function helps create a global configuration file that can be used by, for example, ``get_user_info()``.
-  If no existing configuration file is found, and the user allows inputs, this function prompts for information.
+  If no existing configuration file is found, this function prompts for information.
   The provided inputs are then saved to a global configuration file.
   This file can be reused later by ``get_user_info()`` to ensure that the work credits and user information are consistently stored.